SnakeSolid/rust-simple-tunnel/README.md

 NOTE: using this utility in public networks can lead to leaking your personal data, passwords or security keys.

-Local database will be created in file `db.sqlite`.
-WEB server will be available on [localhost|http://localhost:8080/].

 ## Command line options

 Utility support several model as subcommands: